Kate Knuth

-Kate Knuth (born May 15, 1981) is an American politician who served as a member of the Minnesota House of Representatives for District 50B from 2007 to 2013.
+Katherine Ann Knuth (born May 15, 1981) is an American politician who served as a member of the Minnesota House of Representatives for District 50B from 2007 to 2013.
 She was a Minnesota Democratic–Farmer–Labor Party candidate for mayor of Minneapolis in the city's 2021 election.

 Early life and education

 Katherine "Kate" Knuth was born on May 15, 1981, to parents Daniel Knuth and Joann Knuth.

 As an undergraduate at the University of Chicago, Knuth studied biology and philosophy.
 She worked at the Field Museum of Natural History and served as National President of the coed Venturing program of the Boy Scouts of America.
 After graduating with her B.A, Knuth spent a year in Norway as a Fulbright student, studying how the country's strong environmental ethic affected the development of oil into one of its major industries.
 She then moved to England to continue her education, completing a M.Sc at the University of Oxford in biodiversity conservation.
 She spent three weeks in Washington D.C. trying to secure interviews with members of Congress for a study of environmental voting records and leadership.

 In late August 2005, while Knuth was finishing her master's thesis, Hurricane Katrina hit New Orleans and the Gulf Coast.
 Knuth was concerned about how an extreme weather event intersected with racial and economic injustice in ways that made many people suffer.
 She had been concerned about climate change, and decided to run for public office.